buttonsrtoys/gen_expects/README.md

 ## That's it!

-For questions or anything else `gen_expects`, feel free to create an issue of contact me.
+For questions or anything else GenExpects, feel free to create an issue of contact me.